w6113/website_fall2020/projects.md

 5. Fill a gap:  think about something useful that _should_ be easily doable, but is painful or impossible with current state of the art.
 Fill that gap.

+khameleon

+* serverless/lmfao --> scalable backend
+* progressively encoded and computed data cubes

+databass/pysmoke

+* apps of lineage
+  * visualize lineage by leveraging the charts and queries used to generate the lineage
+  * smoke hilda
+* add WCO joins and explore vicktor's paper
+* databass --> rust / js
+* columnar
+* incorporate something interesting fro the readings
+  * why not summarization
+* use databass to do incremental computation in an incremental fashion (dbtoaster)
+  * bonus: incremntally maintain lineage indexes
+* benchmark vega and diff dataflow, find benchmarks
+* add an IR, define the IR
+* adding different access methods and extend optimizer to recognize

+evaluate ml in databases

+smoke for pandas?

+* hand instrument c code for some operators to show feasibility

+* expand on diffparsing with query language, apply to non-sql programs

+cross layer signals for ML in systems

+* informative features come from
+  * interface feoatures from a viz that generate queries that run on the index
+  * ast/query plan features that are known before the query is executed
+  * batches of data that are inserted into the index
+* find a learned index, show that adding occassional informative features improves the model accuracy
+* show that adding a mixture of informative and uninformative features
+* show that it improves the actual index performance on serial workloads
+* what happens on a mixture of concurrent workloads
+* connect to logging infrastructure

+combining a streaming system with realitysketch ideas

+rain

+IFC for concurrency control

 <!--

 Potential ideas